rektdeckard/departure-mono/public/assets/README.md

 # FONT INFORMATION

-The latest version supports 763 total glyphs, including:
+Version 1.346 supports 763 total glyphs, including:

-- Basic Latin, Latin-1, Latin Exentded-A, and most Latinate languages
+- Basic Latin, Latin-1, Latin Extended-A, and most Latinate languages
 - Basic Greek
 - Simple box-drawing characters and selected symbols

 # USAGE

-For best results, use at increments of 11px.
+For pixel-perfect results, set the font size to increments of 11px.

+If you're okay with folding to half pixels, try -.5px tracking at 11px (-1px at 22px, etc.) for a more comfortable read.